Australians vote to determine conservative government future

 “If we get a clear outcome today then whoever is prime minister will be on a plane to Tokyo on Monday, which isn’t ideal, I’ve got to say, immediately after a campaign,” Mr Albanese said.

-Analysts have said that Mr Morrison left the election until the latest date available to him to give himself more time to reduce Labor’s lead in opinion polls.
+Analysts have said that Mr Morrison left the election until the latest date available to him to give himself more time to reduce Labour’s lead in opinion polls.

+Labour is promising more spending on care for children and the elderly.

 Mr Morrison said if re-elected his government would deliver lower taxes as well as downward pressure on interest rates and costs of living.

-The closely watched Newspoll published in The Australian newspaper on Saturday put Labor ahead with 53% of voter support.
+The closely watched Newspoll published in The Australian newspaper on Saturday put Labour ahead with 53% of voter support.

 The poll surveyed 2,188 voters across Australia from May 13 to 19 and had a 2.9% margin of error.

-As well as campaigning against Labor, Mr Morrison’s conservative Liberal Party is fighting off a new challenge from so-called teal independent candidates to key government lawmakers’ re-election in party strongholds.
+As well as campaigning against Labour, Mr Morrison’s conservative Liberal Party is fighting off a new challenge from so-called teal independent candidates to key government legislators’ re-election in party strongholds.